 “Injecting capital into the Kenyan economy at such a crucial time – when bank lending is sharply down – has an outsized impact.
 It helps preserve jobs and livelihoods,” says Endean.

-Preeth Gowdar, Director of Palladium Impact Capital (formerly Enclude), agrees: “KIM’s focus on the resilience of agribusinesses is critically important post-COVID – this is when essential services must be strengthened,” he says.
+Palladium's Preeth Gowdar agrees: “KIM’s focus on the resilience of agribusinesses is critically important post-COVID – this is when essential services must be strengthened,” he says.
 “SMEs are the engine of Kenya’s economy.
 KIM’s efforts to mobilize capital into the broader SME sector will fuel future growth, create jobs, and improve food security.”

 Vital Capital has been a long-time investor in the region, and for Managing Partner, Nimrod Gerber, a partnership with Palladium and USAID was a natural choice.